jdinsel-xealth/bunyan-lens-ext/README.md

 3. Click on the Install button
 4. Make sure the extension is enabled (Lens → Extensions)

+You may or may not need to refresh (or re-open) Lens for the plugin to render the menu item.
+This may be necessary if Lens is already open on the Pods workload.

 ## Known Issues

 None.